Somil7Jain/Flappy-Bird-Pygame/README.md

 1.)
 Download this repository as zip file.

 2.)
-Open main.exe file and play the game.
+Extract and open main.exe file and play the game.

 3.)
-For main code, open main.py.
+For main code, view main.py.